-Coming back from this conference was not easy; with a heavy heart we all returned to our homes vowing to stay connected through the technologies that brought us together in the first place.
+Coming back from this conference was not easy, watch my experience (1:27 minutes).
+With a heavy heart, we all returned to our homes vowing to stay connected through the technologies that brought us together in the first place.

 Several new projects were born there including a project I’m now working on with people in Zürich and Dubai, another with a woman living in the Amazon rain forest, a team from Greece, a man from Sudan, and a growing group of supporters of our global environment.

 A whole new world has opened for me, and I now find myself in a position where I believe anything is possible.

 And together, we definitely can change the world!